3. Principle of the Week

 (Ephesians 2:8).
 Nevertheless, the New Testament tells us that there will be different degrees of reward in heaven depending on what we have done during our stay on Earth.

-The church was restored further last century when miraculous healings began to appear again in spectacular ways in the early 1900’s in the United States, Canada and Wales, when gifts of the Spirit were reintroduced to the church.
+The church was restored further in the previous century when miraculous healings began to appear again in spectacular ways in the early 1900’s in the United States, Canada and Wales, when gifts of the Spirit were reintroduced to the church.
 In April 1906, the church in Azusa Street, Los Angeles, glowed in the presence of the Holy Spirit to the extent that neighbours called the fire-brigade thinking the church was on fire.
 This began the Pentecostal movement in America.
 There have been similar 'outbreaks' of the move of the Holy Spirit since.

 Bible knowledge has increased exponentially since then.
 However, there is still a way to go.
 The Lord will not cease restoring until He has His perfected Bride at the end of the church age – at the end of the 6th day, in parallel with the creation of Eve towards the end of the 6th day of the Creative Week.